fkie-cad/windowsScripts/README.md

 $ setDNS.bat /d <dnsIp> [/n <name>] [/a <altIp>] [/6] [/c] [/l] [/v] [/h]
 ```
 Options:
-* /d The preferred DNS server ip address as dotted string.
+* /d The preferred DNS server ip address as a dotted string.
+Use 'auto' to automatically obtain dns server (dhcp), 'clear' to clear all dns servers for the specified interface.
-* /a The alternative DNS server ip address as dotted string.
+* /a The alternative DNS server ip address as a dotted string.
 * /n The interface name.
 Default: "Ethernet".
 If name does not work (Element not found), try replacing the name with the index found with /l.
 * /c Validate the settings.
 * /6 Set ip version to ipv6.